A different kind of Angus...

-We have chosen to focus on breeding straight Canadian Angus genetics because we have found these cattle to be predictable, consistent in type and kind, and offer balanced performance throughout the supply chain.
-They have extra length and capacity while keeping all the other great Angus traits that we know and love; they offer great calving ease, desirable maternal traits, longevity and vigor while still being easy to handle.
-These cows produce a high percentage of calves weaned despite being calved out extensively in early spring conditions and going to range with minimal observation.
+We focus on breeding straight Canadian Angus genetics.
+We have found these cattle to be predictable, consistent in type and kind, and they offer balanced performance throughout the supply chain.
+They have extra length and capacity while keeping all the other great Angus traits that we know and love: great calving ease, desirable maternal traits, longevity and vigor while still being easy to handle.
+These cows produce a high percentage of calves weaned despite being calved out extensively in early Spring conditions and going to range with minimal observation.
 Calves with these genetics grow well on the cow on range and perform well in feedlots, finishing at 1500-1600lbs with a high percentage grading AAA with a yeild grade Y3 or better.
-They are low maintenance, sound, hardy cattle that work well at the ranch, in the feedlot and at the packing plant.
+They are low maintenance, sound, hardy cattle that work well on the ranch, in the feedlot and at the packing plant.

-A home raised bull out of McGillivray Roseland 52A which goes back to Rivercrest Great Northern 7W.
-He is a clean fronted, deep bodied bull who sires masculine, smooth made, deep bodied bull calves.
+A homeraised bull out of McGillivray Roseland 52A (MLLL 52A) which goes back to Rivercrest Great Northern 7W.
+He is a clean fronted, deep bodied bull who consistently sires masculine, smooth deep bodied bull calves.
 His females are easy fleshing and have exceptional foot and udder quality.

-Sealin Creek Northern 65G was a standout bull from Sealin Creek’s herd.
+Sealin Creek Northern 65G was a standout bull calf from Sealin Creek’s 2019 calf crop .
 He is out of a top Bar Lad cow and brings some new Canadian genetics to our herd.
-He is a really smooth, thick, easy fleshing bull.
-His bull calves were some of the first selected out of our 2021 bull pen and we expect his calves this year will continue to impress.
+He is a really smooth, eye appealing, thick, easy fleshing bull.
+His bull calves are high performing, smooth and well balanced.

 Meghan, Matt and Amanda have enjoyed showing our purebred females at local shows over the years.
 Here's a quick peak: